-- Connect your practice to members of the public in need of legal advice through our solicitor referral service. - Access to a range of committee resources and events in specific areas of practice. - Utilise our CBD spaces, including a well-equipped training room, multiple function rooms, visiting solicitor rooms, purpose-designed mediation and arbitration facilities. - Online and in-person access to the Law Society library and research services. - Access a range of precedents and forms developed by leading practitioners. - Member-only access to the Law Society of New South Wales Professional Standards Scheme, which allows members in private practice to limit their occupational liability.
+- Connect your practice to members of the public in need of legal advice through our solicitor referral service and our Find a Lawyer tool. - Access to a range of committee resources and events in specific areas of practice and interest. - Utilise our CBD spaces, including a well-equipped training room, multiple function rooms, visiting solicitor rooms, purpose-designed mediation and arbitration facilities. - Online and in-person access to the Law Society library and research services. - Access a range of precedents and forms developed by leading practitioners. - Member-only access to the Law Society of New South Wales Professional Standards Scheme, which allows members in private practice to limit their occupational liability.